 Should you prefer a more scenic route, you can continue on the “lower” Coastal Trail, which was similar to the path we took on Part 1 of this walking tour.

-Alternatively, you can continue with the “upper” Land’s End Trail which will also take you to our next destination at about the same amount of time.
-Feel free to refer to the map I provided to compare both paths.
+Alternatively, you can continue with the “upper” Land’s End Trail, which will also take you to our next destination in about the same amount of time.

 Land’s End:The Best Urban Hike in San Francisco.

-Land’s End Lookout has a few trails that also connect to the Sutro Bath ruins, providing a different perspective of the baths.
+Lands End Lookout has a few trails that also connect to the Sutro Bath ruins, providing a different perspective of the baths.

-Some paths are unmarked and unstable so please watch your step.
 Below is an image of the ruins slightly before sunset, captured from the Lookout.

 Land’s End:The Best Urban Hike in San Francisco.
 Sutro Baths

-Sutro Bath Ruins from the Land’s End Lookout
+Sutro Bath Ruins from the Lands End Lookout

 After several iterations over the past century, its irresistible charm continues to seduce tourists to this location making it one of the most visited attractions in the city.